Camping Info and FAQ

 Illegal drugs, fireworks, firearms, slingshots, bows and arrows, flame throwers, and other similar devices are not permitted on the event grounds.

-Alcohol will be permitted only on your personal campsite in a manner that does not impact the enjoyment of your neighbors' sites.
+Alcohol will be permitted only on your personal campsite in a manner that does not impact the enjoyment of your neighbours' sites.
 We request that campers and attendees respect this request to ensure the event remains family-friendly.
 Please be responsible and do not drive after drinking.
 If you need to stay the night, please speak with one of our event staff about finding accommodations.

 Guests under the age of 19 are not permitted to consume alcohol while on the grounds.
 Underage drinking will not be tolerated.